Are pain and movement problems keeping you from enjoying life? If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 I use manual therapy (think a slow, sustained stretch or pressure) to improve pain and the ability to move with fewer problems.
 When pain is lessened, movement (exercise) can often return on its own.
 We regularly discuss movement and exercise options throughout your treatment.

 I’ve used manual therapy as my primary intervention for decades now.
-While I have recently moved on from calling what I use in my PT practice and what I teach health professionals myofascial release, I continue to use that style of gentle, sustained stretch in my practice.
+While I have recently moved on from calling what I use in my PT practice and what I teach health professionals myofascial release, I continue to use that gentle, sustained stretch style in my practice.
 The reason for moving on from that description involves the limited credibility of the background science to support myofascial release.
 If you are interested, these and other issues surrounding my updated explanations can be discussed during your session.

 Walt Fritz, PT